pycon-mentored-sprints/mentored-sprints-website/index.rst

 What projects will you be sprinting on?
 ---------------------------------------

-PyCon US is the biggest Python conference organized every year, thousands of developers, teachers, maintainers, and aficionados attend the event every year.
+PyCon US is the biggest Python conference organised every year, thousands of developers, teachers, maintainers, and aficionados attend the event every year.
-As such it provides a unique opportunity to bring together creators, maintainers, and users for a few days.
+As such, it provides a unique opportunity to bring together creators, maintainers, and users for a few days.

-By running similar events in smaller conferences, we have learned that the attendees (and projects) get much more out of it by having maintainers, organizers and attendees working together.
-This way the maintainers of a certain package can provide directed, effective and in-person mentoring to a group of individuals and the attendees feel more confident and usually leave with a higher sense of accomplishment.
+By running similar events in smaller conferences, we have learned that the attendees (and projects) get much more out of it by having maintainers, organisers and attendees working together.
+This way the maintainers of a particular package can provide directed, effective and in-person mentoring to a group of individuals and the attendees feel more confident and usually leave with a higher sense of accomplishment.